danielfinnerty/pands-project/README.md

   - <ins>**Submission - No later than May 12th.**</ins>

 ## Data Set Research Summary
-Through online reasearch of the Fisher iris data set, it can be clearly seen from the extensive availability of reviews and assessments that it is a regularly used source of data for people to practice their analystics knowledge and capabilities <sup>[1], [2]</sup>.
+Through online research of the Fisher iris data set, it can be clearly seen from the extensive availability of reviews and assessments that it is a regularly used source of data for people to practice their analytics knowledge and capabilities <sup>[1], [2]</sup>.

 As documented, it is one of the most popular data sets used for learning and statistics.
-This can be attributed to several factors, but noteably 2 distinct aspects help make it so favourable.
+This can be attributed to several factors, but notably 2 distinct aspects help make it so favourable.
 Its simplicity allows for new and less experienced researchers to easily understand the data presented to them, and apply analytical learnings with ease.
-In addition to this, it is also suggest that the versatility of the data set allows clear differences accross the different species to be discovered using various methods.
+In addition to this, it is also suggested that the versatility of the data set allows clear differences across the different species to be discovered using various methods.

 The data set itself consists of 150 samples, broken into equal quantities of 50 for each of the 3 species; Setosa, Versicolor, and Virginica.
 Each of the 150 samples contains 4 different measurements; sepal length, sepal width, petal length, and petal width, all of which are measured in centimetres.

-There is no other data captured, but by running the Analysis program through the process documented below, clear analysis can be seen with discussion of such in the project_comments Jupyter notebook.
+There is no other data captured, but by running the analysis.py program through the process documented below, clear outputs can be seen with discussion of such in the project_comments Jupyter notebook.

 ## Running analysis.py program
-The analysis.py file needs to be ran, to create the summary file, and various plots which form parts of the data review, and is the basis for which the assessment is compiled in the project_comments notebook.
+The analysis.py file needs to be run to create the summary file, and various plots which form parts of the data review, and is the basis for which the assessment is compiled in the project_comments notebook.
 To run the file:

 1. Download anaconda (python) from:
 https://www.anaconda.com/download